HamidHadipour/GraphBAN/case_study/README.md

 ## The case study section includes all the codes and datasets used to implement the case study analysis in the paper.
-## Due to the large size of trained models, in the case of need please contact the corresponding author (Dr. P. Hu) or email at (hamid.hadipour@umanitoba.ca)
+## Due to the large size of trained models, in the case of need please contact the corresponding author or email at (hamid.hadipour@umanitoba.ca)

 -The whole dataset of ZINC-Pin1 is located in the root directory ZINC-Pin.csv.<br>
 -The 25 splits of the training dataset are in /zinc_data directory.<br>